 Software:

-Web Server: Apache or Nginx are the most common choices.
+Web Server: Apache or NGINX are the most common choices.

 PHP Version 7.3 or higher is required, with 8.0 or above recommended for optimal performance and security.